Your guide to understanding mortgage charges

 Most mortgage deals tend to have a short life.
 For instance, fixed rate, discount and tracker mortgages usually only run for between two and five years, though it is possible to find deals over 10 years.
 Whatever the term, if you come out of the deal before it ends, you will have to pay an Early Repayment Charge which, in most cases, is charged as a percentage of the loan.
 These can add up to thousands of pounds so make sure you think carefully about how long you tie in for in the first place.

 An exit fee is charged for closing your mortgage account – for example, if you switch to another lender or remortgage to another deal with the same lender.
 But it can also be charged when you just finish paying off your mortgage.
-Also known as a mortgage completion fee, deeds release fee or exit administration fee, the cost can now ring in at between £50 and £200.
+Also known as a mortgage completion fee, deeds release fee or exit administration fee.